 Millions of wide-eyed (or squinting, if its really sunny) visitors stroll the wide boulevards and squeeze through the narrow side streets of the city center every year.
 There seem to be a hundred and one things to see and do in Vienna’s center.
 We reckon you can spend days walking around and still find new things to notice on the incredible amount of chiseled facades, carved sculptures, and grand buildings.

 A great place to start your exploration is along the Ringstrasse, known as the Ring Road.
-This 5 kilometer stretch runs around Vienna’s center, taking you past sights such as the State Opera, the Parliament building, the Burgtheater, Vienna University, the Votive Church, the Museum of Fine Arts, and the Natural History Museum.
+This 5 kilometer stretch runs around Vienna’s center.
+It takes you past sights such as the State Opera, the Parliament building, the Burgtheater, Vienna University, the Votive Church, the Museum of Fine Arts, and the Natural History Museum.

 Whew.
 That’s quite a mouthful.
 And there is so much more to see…